From the Dean of Diversity, Equity and Inclusion...

 - Leads faculty in implementing pedagogical methods that (a) inform and (b) support social justice - (a) inclusive pedagogy, (b) social justice pedagogy

 We believe that every student in our community has gifts to share that are inextricably linked to their identity.
 In order to ensure that each student’s inner light shines brightly, we must create spaces where they feel both safe enough to be true to themselves and brave enough to engage with others as they do the same.
 Diversity, equity, and inclusion efforts prepare our students for being thought-leaders in our diverse society and our multicultural work-places.
-We are coaching our young people to be people of the world one circle at a time; one crucial conversation at a time; one outreached hand a time.
+We are coaching our young people to be people of the world one circle at a time; one crucial conversation at a time; one outreached hand at a time.

 Please feel welcome to visit my office and/or meet with your student’s division director to learn more about what is happening in their classroom.